VK-217/GettingAndCleaningDataCourseProject/README.md

   1.2 Read x Train Data

-  1.3 Bind x Test and x Train using rbind
+  1.3 Bind x Test and x Train data using rbind

 ## Step 2:Extracts only the measurements on the mean and standard deviation for each measurement.
   2.1 Read features.txt file

-  2.2 Extract the second columns from features dataframe and apply it to data
+  2.2 Extract the second column that has the variable names from features dataframe and apply it to data

-  2.3 Extract only the columns that have mean or std in the column names using greg function
+  2.3 Extract only the columns that have mean or std in the column names using grep function

 ## Step 3:Uses descriptive activity names to name the activities in the data set